AlexandreCarlton/packer-archlinux/README.md

  - `iso_url`, pointing to a new url
  - `iso_checksum`, found on the [Downloads](https://www.archlinux.org/download/) page, under "Checksum"

+## Rolling back
+If you've borked your system for whatever reason, simply find the snapshot you wanted to revert to and in your bootflags go:

+    rootflags=subvol=@/.snapshots/<number>/snapshot

+And you'll boot into that snapshot.
+This can be made into a new, default snapshot with `snapper rollback`.

-## Why are your builds failing in CI?
+## Testing in CI
 Both Travis CI and AppVeyor do not run virtual machine workers with VT-X enabled.
-This prevents the launching of 64-bit virtual machines inside the workers, so these builds will inevitably fail.
+This prevents the launching of 64-bit virtual machines inside the workers, so we are unable to test an actual build to see if it works; at best, we can validate the `archlinux.json` file.